 The supported payment methods include the main credit and debit cards (e.g., Visa and MasterCard), PayPal as well as other alternatives, such as WebMoney and Alipay.
 Unfortunately, there is no Bitcoin option, which may discourage some potential customers.

 There is a 7-day trial for free, but you have to provide your credit card details and AnchorFree automatically puts you into the most expensive monthly plan unless you cancel in time.

 Hotspot Shield offers one of the longest refund periods, which is a 45-day money-back guarantee.
 All things considered, this VPN may be a bit pricey for what it has to offer when compared to competitors.

 Bottom line of our Hotspot Shield review: Pretty good for casual usage

 It is certainly a great plus that Hotspot Shield has a free version even if a limited one.
 The majority of the 600 million customers use the free VPN option.
 If they are fine with it, you may also become a satisfied customer unless you need airtight online security and anonymity.

 We certainly wouldn’t recommend this VPN for political activists, hackers, and other users for whom privacy is the most important factor.

-Hotspot Shield has been around a decade already and has over 2,500 servers in 25 countries offering 300,000 IP addresses.
+Hotspot Shield has been around for a decade already with over 2,500 servers in 25 countries offering 300,000 IP addresses.
 Although it’s not the fastest VPN in 2018, it does have great streaming speeds depending on your location and which server you are connecting to.

 Hopefully, this Hotspot Shield review helps you see more clearly.
-If you are still uncertain, we advise you to read more of our VPN reviews and comparisons.
+If you are still uncertain, we suggest you to read more of our VPN reviews and comparisons.